-Famous for their coffees which I haven’t tried yet as I automatically became a magnet to the dessert cabinet once I stepped in.
+Famous for their coffees yet I am automatically became a magnet to the dessert cabinet once I step in.
 Felici offers a variety of desserts – macarons, slices of cakes, tarts and cake pops.
-To be honest I think I am a bad judge for coffee since I like everything sweet, oh the woes of having a giant sweet tooth.

 Showcase of desserts